smuaq/cordova-plugins-showcase/README.md

 ```
 ionic build [ios/android]
 ```
-4- Click the button to scan the barcode
+4- Run & use the desired plugin